tzConnectBerlin/prediction-market-contracts/docs/whitepaper.md

 The swap fee implemented in *Krisa* is in line with the Uniswap fee at $0.3\%$ or $\rho = 0.003$. ([Zhang et al., 2018](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf))

 The liquidity pool in a *Krisa* market allows for the exchange of $yes$ and $no$ tokens for one another, and thus to adjust one's position according to preferences.
-Entry and exit from the market does not happen through a liquidity pool mechanic, but by a fixed price mint / burn mechanic:
+Entry and exit from the market does not happen through a liquidity pool, but via a fixed price mint / burn mechanic:

 ### Entering and exiting the market